 Room Y360A (Yuma building, third floor, International Suite).
 A flash drive will be given to you with class materials the first day of class.
 We will be available every day from 9:00am-6:30pm in our office Y360A located in the International Suite (Yuma building, third floor).
 Please make sure you pass by our office the first day of class.
 If you have problems locating the room, just ask for the International Suite.

-Please note that May 29th is a Holiday in the US, therefore our office is closed.
-For that weekend we would like to recommend you to rent bicycles available around the city (for more information access http://www.capitalbikeshare.com and visit the National Mall where different parades and activities will be held. (more information at http://www.nationalmemorialdayparade.com ).
+Please note that May 28th is a holiday in the US, therefore our office is closed.
+For that weekend we would like to recommend you to rent bicycles available around the city (for more information access http://www.capitalbikeshare.com and visit the National Mall where different parades and activities will be held. (more information at http://www.nationalmemorialdayparade.com).
 There is a bicycle station on the AU Campus (dorms) and one at WCL on Yuma street.
 During Memorial Day, we remember the American soldiers that died in combat, therefore, it could be interesting to visit the monuments that commemorate the wars in which the US participated.